Twitter passion report: how brands could engage TV and film buffs

 An overlay graph of the sub-groups within this Twitter community

-Since the start of TV advertising, we’re used to seeing celebrities taking part in commercials.
-However, larger consumer brands seem to be utilising the rise in big budget TV shows and more niche actors who are part of these shows more and more in their campaigns.
+Since the start of TV advertising, we’re used to seeing celebrities taking part in commercials, usually the biggest film actors and models.
+However, consumer brands seem to be utilising the rise in big-budget TV shows, and they are starting to star niche actors who are part of these shows in their campaigns.
 And what show is bigger than Game of Thrones at the moment?

 KFC hiring actor Kristian Nairn who played Hodor for a GoT themed ad

-By cross-referencing affinities, interests in types of TV Shows and movies, the sub-groups within this passion network have at least one element in common.
-Even so, their demographics are rather broad.
+As we can see, the demographics of this passion community are rather broad.
 For example, the age gap between opposite ends of the scale is 10 years.
 And a difference in average income is $30,000!
-However, their interests apart from their primary type of TV Shows or Movies is other shows, books and arts rather than specific brands (where Chipotle and Sports Nutz was an exception) or activities.
+However, their overlapping general interests include other shows, books and arts rather than specific brands or activities.